SpicyLemon/SpicyLemon/README.md

 ## Contents

-* `bash_fun` - Scripts and functions for doing stuff in bash.
+* `bash_fun` - Scripts and functions for doing stuff in bash (and also in other shells in most cases).
 * `js_fun` - Stuff relating to javascript.
+* `perl_fun` - Stuff that I've done in Perl, and felt like sharing.

 ## Favorites

 ### [bootRun.sh](bash_fun/bootRun.sh)

-This script makes it easier to run Spring Boot programs, through gradle, with command-line arguments.
+This script makes it easier to run Gradle based Spring Boot programs with command-line arguments.

 Hopefully, in most cases, it can just be copied into a project next to the gradle wrapper file.
 In the other cases, hopefully the only customization needed is with a couple variables that are set at the top of the script.